parthsarthiprasad/ankserver/README.md

-# restfulapi
+# ankserver
-the project is to create a shopping cart with cloud connection to mongo server with basic functionality of authentication , geolocation and to create a working shopping cart.
+- this is to deploy a simple server and get and post request back in the server

 to run the project
 type npm start in terminal